Clueless-Community/collegeAPI/README.md

 ```

+**GET** `/engineeringColleges/nirf`

-http://127.0.0.1:8000/engineeringColleges/nirf - This  will return a list of all the
-engineering colleges listed in NIRF in JSON format
+This  will return a list of all the engineering colleges listed in NIRF in JSON format as an otput.

-Output :
 ```js
 [
     {